 Can you use studio monitors for regular speakers?

 Yes, we can use studio monitors as regular speakers but we will have to compromise with the sound as we won’t get a hi-fi colorized sound.

 I have researched a lot to provide you with this valuable information.
 So that you don’t be confused about the difference between studio monitors and normal speakers.

 Now you are aware of all the differences in studio monitors vs speakers.
 If you have more information on the topic share that valuable information with my readers.
-Comment below.